selective-php/zip-responder/README.md

 $zipResponder = new ZipResponder(new Psr17Factory());
 ```

-Creating a new responder instance using the `slim/psr7` StreamFactory:
+Creating a new ZipResponder instance using the `slim/psr7` StreamFactory:

 ```php
 use Selective\Http\Zip\ZipResponder;